 Sponsored by Green River Data Analysis

-~Theatre Adventure actors, with and without disabilities, create theater that turns traditional roles upside down, presents a fresh take on familiar stories, and challenges audiences to open their thinking about differences.
+~Theatre Adventure actors create theater that turns traditional roles upside down, presents a fresh take on familiar stories, and invites audiences to appreciate and value the diversity of our community.